madelinben/arcade-canvas/README.md

 ***🐍 Snake***
 * [x] Format canvas environment and draw method
 * [x] Allow the user to control the snakes moving direction using key inputs.
-* [x] Implement boundaries to contain snake within the canvas area.
+* [x] Implement boundaries to contain Snake within the canvas area.
 * [x] Randomly generate fruit positions.
 * [x] Determine if the snake has eaten a piece of fruit in order to increment the snake size and player score.
 * [x] Validate whether the snake has collided to reset the game.